Whether you identify as a male or as a female, parenthood is a joy every person has the right to experience.

-For patients who choose to use an anonymous sperm donor, our exclusive partnership with Seattle Sperm Bank offers quick, convenient access to high quality frozen donor sperm.
+For patients who choose to use an anonymous sperm donor, our exclusive partnerships with Seattle Sperm Bank and California Cryobank offer quick, convenient access to high quality frozen donor sperm.

 We are now seeing tremendous advancements in the transgender community regarding insurance coverage for fertility.
 Some insurance companies will now cover egg freezing for female-to-male patients and sperm freezing for male-to-female patients.

-Not only to do we provide treatment info for both male-to-female and female-to-male patients, but we also regularly offer advice to parents whose teenage children are considering a transition.
+Not only to do we provide treatment info for both trans women and trans men patients, but we also regularly offer advice to parents whose teenage children are considering a transition.
 We are here to help if you need us.